Skip to content

 Establish a Baseline

-Run a simulated phishing campaign and knowledge quiz before any training.
-Document click rates and knowledge gaps so you have a benchmark to measure improvement at 90 days, six months, and one year.
+Run a phishing simulation and knowledge survey before any training begins.
+Document click rates, report rates, and knowledge gaps so you can measure improvement over time.

 Select a Delivery Platform